zzmzzmgithub/esutils/README.md

 `Admin` to attain _some_ separation of concerns but also to have some uniformity in the API and component dependencies.

 For simplicity, the `Search` component and its sub-components are designed to interact with a specific index and type.
-This way each instance is somewhat isolated and helps structure client clode more cleanly.
+This way each instance is somewhat isolated and makes for a cleaner client code.

 ### Builder pattern for client
 ```